-6 FINANCIAL IMPLICATIONS
+5. FINANCIAL IMPLICATIONS

-- 6.1 There are no financial implications associated with the consultation, however, depending on the outcome of the consultation there may be costs associated with implementation of the policy, such as Council support for driver training. - 6.2 Consideration will be given to full cost recovery through future increases in licensing fees and charges, providing that these are allowable.
+- 5.1 There are no direct financial implications associated with approving the Policy. - 5.2 Consideration will be given to full cost recovery of any additional costs (for example those related to implementing driver safeguarding training) through increases in licensing fees and charges, providing these are reasonable.

-7 LEGAL AND GOVERNANCE CONSIDERATIONS
+6. LEGAL AND GOVERNANCE CONSIDERATIONS